arpee/proclus/README.md

 If you are interested in developing the application, you can find the default start page for the main server in the source code directory at:

-lib/saito/web/index.html
+lib/proclus/web/index.html

 Most of the user-driven functionality is coded in optional modules that create web applications.
-Our blockchain explorer, for instance, is just a regular Saito application module (info).
+Our blockchain explorer, for instance, is just a regular Proclus.g application module (info).
 The file that controls which modules are loaded is:

 lib/modules/mods.js

 The modules themselves are contained in sub-directories within that directory.
-A good way to get familiar with Saito (and find out how it works under the hood) is to look at these modules.
+A good way to get familiar with Proclus.g (and find out how it works under the hood) is to look at these modules.
 Existing apps can act as simple tutorials on how to code your own applications.